A jet snow thrower in action via MTA’s Flickr

 A snow blower, via MTA’s Flickr

-During winter storms and blizzards, the Long Island Rail Road uses several different types of snow-fighting equipment and materials including 1 million pounds of de-icer, 25 cubic yards of sand, three cold-air snow blowers/throwers, 12,000 third-rail heaters, and 108 track switch heaters.
+During winter storms and blizzards, the Long Island Rail Road uses several different types of snow-fighting equipment and materials, which today will include “46 snowblowers, 28 salt spreaders, 30 third rail heaters, and 60 snow switch covers.”
 The LIRR even has two excavators, two forklifts, and other work vehicles and trucks on deck to clear the snow effectively.
-On the Metro-North Railroad, the MTA will bring on an extra 1,500 personnel, 220 portable snow blowers, and 3 rail-bound jet engine powered snow blowers.
+On the Metro-North Railroad, the MTA will bring on “220 snowblowers, 70 pickup truck plows, and over 1,800 ice scrapers.”

 While the underground subway stations are mostly unaffected by snowfall, the system’s 220 miles of outdoor track are most vulnerable to snow and ice-cold conditions.
-According to the MTA, the tracks that run along the Rockaway A and S line, Sea Beach N line, Flushing 7 line, Brighton B and Q line and Dyre Avenue 5 line will be the most affected.
+According to the MTA, the tracks that run along the Rockaway A and S line, Sea Beach N line, Flushing 7 line, Brighton B and Q line and Dyre Avenue 5 line are often the most affected.

 A Hurricane Jet Snow Blower clears a track via MTA’s Flickr